digital-futures-academy/airport-challenge/DMREADME.md

 ## Tests

-*Test 1* - when planeLands is called and the weather is stormy, the length of listOfPlanes remains the same and the plane doesn't land
+*Test 1* - when planeLands is called and the weather is stormy, the length of planesAtAirport remains the same and the plane doesn't land
-*Test 2* - when planeLands is called and the weather is stormy, an error message is returned *Test 3* - when planeLands is called and the weather is sunny, the length of listOfPlanes decreases by 1
+*Test 2* - when planeLands is called and the weather is stormy, an error message is returned *Test 3* - when planeLands is called and the weather is sunny, the length of planesAtAirport decreases by 1

 **User Story 8**
 As an air traffic controller